the ghosts of Stieglitz and DEMACHY

-This post looks at how a historical process is finding fresh resonance today
+Thoughts on how a historical process is finding fresh resonance today:

 There’s something uncanny about photogravure.
-It looks like it belongs to another century—because, in a way, it does.
-The soft focus, the slow process, the rich black ink pressed into paper—it carries the visual and tactile DNA of the 19th century.
+It looks like it belongs to another century - because, in a way, it does.
+The soft focus, the slow process, the rich black ink pressed into paper - it carries the visual and tactile DNA of the early pioneers of the photography, of the mid 19th century and early 20th century.
 But lately, it’s been showing up with surprising relevance in contemporary practice.
-Why?
+In this year’s RA Summer Exhibition, I counted at least 20 artworks that had ‘photogravure’ in their description that had a visual link to a photographic image in their inception.

 In a culture of hyper-efficiency and constant digital churn, photogravure offers a deliberate slowness.
 Its antique qualities are no longer signs of obsolescence, but signals of care.
 Of choice.
 Of presence.
-The process that once symbolized modernity in the hands of Stieglitz or Kasebier now feels like an act of resistance—against disposability, against perfection, against speed.
+The process that once symbolised modernity in the hands of the a Pictorialist like Robert Demachy or Alfred Stieglitz, the founder of the Photo-Secession movement, now feels like an act of resistance - against disposability, against perfection, against speed.

 This isn’t nostalgia for nostalgia’s sake.
-Photogravure isn’t stuck in the past—it’s rooted in it.
+Photogravure has its roots in the past but it isn’t stuck in it.
 The look may recall vintage prints, but the hands guiding it are asking new questions.
-Today’s artists are using photogravure not to mimic history, but to reframe it—to draw out deeper emotional currents, to ground modern imagery in tactile memory, to slow the viewer down.
+Today’s artists are using photogravure not to mimic history, but to reframe it - to draw out deeper emotional currents, to ground modern imagery in tactile memory, to slow the viewer down.

 Previous